peterhinch/micropython-async/v3/as_demos/monitor/README.md

 running, a second instance of `my_coro` is launched, the next pin (GPIO 6) will go high.
 Pins will go low when the relevant instance terminates, is cancelled, or times out.
-If more instances are started than were specified to the decorator, a warning will be printed on the host.
+If more instances are started than were specified to the decorator, a warning will be printed on the DUT.
 All excess instances will be associated with the final pin (`pins[ident + max_instances - 1]`) which will only go low when all instances associated with that pin have terminated.

-Consequently if `max_instances=1` and multiple instances are launched, a warning will appear on the host; the pin will go high when the first instance starts and will not go low until all have ended.
+Consequently if `max_instances=1` and multiple instances are launched, a warning will appear on the DUT; the pin will go high when the first instance starts and will not go low until all have ended.
 The purpose of the warning is because the existence of multiple instances may be unexpected behaviour in the application under test.

-## 1.3 Detecting CPU hogging
+## 3.2 Detecting CPU hogging

 A common cause of problems in asynchronous code is the case where a task blocks for a period, hogging the CPU, stalling the scheduler and preventing other tasks from running.
-Determining the task responsible can be difficult.
+Determining the task responsible can be difficult, especially as excessive latency may only occur when several greedy tasks are scheduled in succession.

-The pin state only indicates that the task is running.
-A pin state of 1 does not imply CPU hogging.
+The Pico pin state only indicates that the task is running.
+A high pin does not imply CPU hogging.
 Thus
 ```python
 @monitor.asyn(3)
 async def long_time():